 - The pre-existing condition or the permanent physical impairment aggravates the subsequent injury

-It is important that an individual establishes any aggravated pre-existing conditions for workers in Charleston such as an injured back by offering medical evidence when they have suffered an injury that aggravates a pre-existing condition.
+It is important for injured workers in Charleston to establish any aggravated pre-existing conditions such as an injured back by offering medical evidence when necessary.
 It is not as relevant for an employer to know of a preexisting condition, rather what is important is that an employee demonstrates that they suffered a subsequent injury that exacerbates their pre-existing condition.

 Benefits Under South Carolina’s Workers’ Compensation System